Book name: The School at the Chalet

 In the many Chalet School books that follow there is plenty of room for strong plots and tight narratives.
 This opening novel in what was to become a very large number of books about Jo, Madge and the pupils is fascinating for its location and for its wide range of characters.
 Plentiful recurring characters and the frequent presence of old friends both became as important an element to the Chalet School books as the school’s Austrian location.

 Thank you for reading my review of The School at the Chalet by Elinor Brent-Dyer.
-I'll be back on Tuesday.
-In the meantime, please share your thoughts in the comments section.
+Please share your thoughts in the comments section.

 If you’ve enjoyed this review, you might like to subscribe to my blog.